reahl/reahl/reahl-doc/doc/devtools/introduction.rst

 There are a number of Fixture classes we use for Reahl development, and that could be useful for any developer using Reahl.
-These are introduced in more detail in ::doc::`<../devmanual/testing.rst>`.
+These are introduced in more detail in :doc:`../devmanual/testing`.

 Docker container
 ^^^^^^^^^^^^^^^^

-The easiest way to develop using Reahl is to ::doc::`use our pre-built docker image <devmanual/devenv>`.
+The easiest way to develop using Reahl is to :doc:`use our pre-built docker image <../devmanual/devenv>`.